-The Board comprises 7 Directors, including 4 executive Directors, and 3 independent non-executive Directors, in compliance with the requirement of Listing Rules which states that every board of Directors of an issuer must include at least 3 independent non-executive Directors representing one-third of the Board with one of whom possessing appropriate professional qualifications or accounting or related financial management expertise.
+The Board comprises 6 Directors, including 3 executive Directors, and 3 independent non-executive Directors, in compliance with the requirement of Listing Rules which states that every board of Directors of an issuer must include at least 3 independent non-executive Directors representing one-third of the Board with one of whom possessing appropriate professional qualifications or accounting or related financial management expertise.

-Except that Mr. Lin Zhiqiang and Ms. Yan Xiaotong are married couple, there is no relationship, including financial, business, family or other material/relevant relationship(s) between members of the Board and the Chairman of the Company.
+There is no relationship, including financial, business, family or other material/relevant relationship(s) between members of the Board and the Chairman of the Company.